wandaarma/CreditAnalytics_BigQueryandLookerStudio/README.md

-# 📊 Credit Analytics Dashboard with BigQuery & Looker Studio
+# 📊 User and Credit Transaction Analytics with BigQuery & Looker Studio

 ## 🔎 Project Overview
 This project aims to perform **cleaning, transformation, and analysis data** from a credit card dataset (transactions, users, and cards).